yarisvt/tyk-docs/tyk-docs/content/compose-apis/sample-batch-funtion.md

 ```

-The above code is pretty self explanatory, so we won't go into great detail - the batch object here is the same object that is fed into our batch request method `TykBatchRequest` that is exposed as part of certain API definitions.
+The batch object here is the same object that is fed into our batch request method `TykBatchRequest` that is exposed as part of certain API definitions.